 Ninth Circuit Reverses Dismissal of Mexican Rancher’s Claim Against Utility

-PASADENA (CN) – Reviving a 2010 San Diego case, a Ninth Circuit panel found a Baja California property owner can pursue his claims against utility company Sempra Energy for conversion of his 672-acre ranch to build a $1-billion power plant.
+PASADENA (CN) – Reviving a 2010 San Diego case, a Ninth Circuit panel found a Baja California property owner can pursue his claims against utility company Sempra Energy for conversion of his 672-acre ranch to build a $1 billion power plant.

 The three-judge panel rejected U.S. District Judge Cathy Ann Bencivengo’s ruling in favor of Sempra Energy on Ramon Eugenio Sanchez Ritchie’s conversion claim for his personal property along the Mexican coast in the beach town of Ensenada.